The Science of Sex & Gender in Human Health

 “Sex…is an important basic human variable that should be considered when designing and analyzing the results of studies in all areas and at all levels of biomedical and health-related research.”

 —Institute of Medicine, Exploring the Biological Contributions to Human Health: Does Sex Matter?

 This online series of courses was designed to create a permanent foundation for sex and gender accountability in medical research and treatment by enabling researchers, clinicians, and students in the health professions to integrate knowledge of sex and gender differences and similarities into their research and practice.

-The site currently offers two courses:
+The site currently offers three courses:

 This site was developed for researchers, clinicians, health care professionals, educators, and students who wish to gain a basic scientific understanding of the major physiological differences between the sexes, the influences these differences have on illness and health outcomes, and the implications for policy, medical research, and health care.
 The series of courses is open to the public.

 The Science of Sex and Gender in Human Health was developed by:

 - Office of Research on Women’s Health

 Office of the Director

 U.S. Food and Drug Administration